santhoshepam/dotnet-docs/apidoc/System_String.md

 etc.

 <a name="Unicode"></a>
 ###Strings and The Unicode Standard

 Characters in a string are represented by UTF-16 encoded code units, which correspond to @System.Char values.
 Each character in a string has an associated Unicode character category, which is represented in the .NET Framework by the @System.Globalization.UnicodeCategory enumeration.
-The category of a character or a surrogate pair can be determined by calling the @System.Globalization.CharUnicodeInfo.GetUnicodeCategory(System.Char)?qualify=true method.
+The category of a character or a surrogate pair can be determined by calling the @System.Globalization.CharUnicodeInfo.GetUnicodeCategory(System.Char) method.

 The .NET Framework maintains its own table of characters and their corresponding categories, which ensures that a version of the .NET Framework running on different platforms returns identical character category information.
 The following table lists the versions of the .NET Framework and the versions of the Unicode Standard on which their character categories are based.